-3.2.3.6 Mathematics Reference Materials
+3.2.3.6 MATHEMATICS REFERENCE MATERIALS

 Rulers were provided to students in grades 3-8.
 Hand-held rulers were provided to students taking the paper version of the mathematics test.
-Students taking the online mathematics test had access to two separate online rulers: a centimeter ruler and a 1/8-inch ruler; students were not permitted to use hand-held rulers on the online test.
+Students taking the computer-based mathematics test had access to two separate computer-based rulers: a centimeter ruler and a 1/8-inch ruler; students were not permitted to use hand-held rulers on the computer-based test.

-Reference sheets were provided to students at grades 5-8.
+Reference sheets were provided to students at grades 5-8 and 10.
 These sheets contain information, such as formulas, that students may need to answer certain items.
-The reference sheets were updated for the 2018 MCAS administration, with the inclusion of the PARCC items.

-The second session of the grades 7 and 8 mathematics tests was a calculator session.
+The second session of the grades 7, 8, and 10 mathematics tests was a calculator session.
 All items included in this session were either calculator-neutral (calculators are permitted but not required to answer the question) or calculator-active (students are expected to use a calculator to answer the question).
-Each grade 7 student had access to a five-function calculator during session 2 of the mathematics test.
-Each grade 8 student had access to a scientific calculator during session 2 of the mathematics test.
+Each student taking the computer-based grade 7 mathematics test had access to a five-function calculator during session 2 of the mathematics test.
+Each student taking the computer-based grade 8 and grade 10 mathematics tests had access to a scientific calculator during session 2 of the mathematics test.
+Students taking the paper-based mathematics tests in grades 7, 8, and 10 had access to comparable handheld calculators.